CoastSnap Spain

 CoastSnap Balears

-The SOCIB has been involved in the CoastSnap project since 2022, when the first station was installed in S'Amarador beach (Mondragó Natural Park, Mallorca, Balearic Islands) in cooperation with the Environment and Territory Council and the European Funds, University and Culture Council of the Balearic Government.
-Citizens can share their photos of S'Amarador beach on social media by tagging @CoastSnapBabl and using the hashtag #CoastSnapSamarador or send them by email to This email address is being protected from spambots.
+The SOCIB has been involved in the CoastSnap project since July 2022, when the first station was installed in S'Amarador beach (Mondragó Natural Park, Mallorca, Balearic Islands) in cooperation with the Environment and Territory Council and the European Funds, University and Culture Council of the Balearic Government.
+A second station was installed two months later in S'Arenal d'En Tem beach (Es Trenc-Salobrar de Campos Natural Park, Balearic Islands).
+Citizens can share their photos of the beaches on social media using the hashtag #coastsnapsamarador or #coastsnaparenaldentem respectively, or send them by email to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Locations: